Cellular Bonding – Solution to all your problems?

 Multichannel Streaming Encoder paired with Mushroom’s Portabella 4000i

 3G/4G/LTE Broadband Bonding Appliance.
-The Portabella 4000i used 4 factory configured Verizon cellular sim cards and the Spider device was configured to push 5 HD video streams with huge success.
-Similarly, according to DiscoverVideo’s test team, “After plugging the bonded cellular internet from the Mushroom device into the Spider, the result was flawless live video with no noticeable difference between streaming via landline or cellular.”
+The Portabella 4000i used 4 factory configured Verizon cellular SIM cards and the Spider device was configured to push 5 HD video streams.
+According to DiscoverVideo’s test team, “After plugging the bonded cellular internet from the Mushroom Networks device into the Spider, the result was flawless live video with no noticeable difference between streaming via landline or cellular.”

 To Mars and Beyond